Volunteer Land Steward Program

 Phase Three: Schedule a Site Visit

 The last step of the training process is a site visit to the property you’ve selected.
-INLC stewardship staff will walk you through heavily used trails, “hot spots” or areas that frequently see issues like garbage”, “photo points” or areas that are likely to change and should be repeatedly visited, and go over your Landscape Portal and how to use it in the field.
+INLC stewardship staff will walk you through heavily used trails, “hot spots” or areas that frequently see issues like garbage”, “photo points” or areas that are likely to change and should be repeatedly visited, and go over your Land Steward Report Form and how to use it in the field.